Webinar vs. webcast – what are they and when should you use them?

 - Public-facing events: Increase visibility by streaming your content live on platforms like YouTube or embedding it on your website.

 Webcasts shine when you want to amplify your message to a broader audience, ensuring everyone has access to your content regardless of location.
+For more on broadcasting events online, see our guide on how to live stream an event.

-Combining formats: A real-world example
+Combining formats: a real-world example

 Sometimes, blending the strengths of both webinars and webcasts can maximise impact.
-For instance, Digital Samba partnered with Deal Matrix for their Global Pitch competition, a hybrid event that demonstrated the versatility of these formats:
+For instance, Digital Samba partnered with DealMatrix for their Global Pitch competition, a hybrid event that demonstrated the versatility of these formats:

 - The jury interacted live with start-ups in a webinar, fostering meaningful engagement and discussion.

-- Simultaneously, the event was webcast globally on Facebook, enabling thousands of viewers to watch the competition unfold in real-time.
+- Simultaneously, the event was webcast globally on Facebook, enabling thousands of viewers to watch the competition unfold in real time.

 This hybrid approach ensured both engagement and accessibility, proving that webinars and webcasts can complement each other to achieve broader goals.
+For more on running hybrid formats, see our guide on how to plan a virtual event.

-How to decide?
+How to decide

 Ask yourself these questions when deciding which format to use: